dylancocoletzi/site_project1/README.md

 ### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.
+I would like to give a shoutout to all the TA's that helped me because everytime they saw I implemented a new feature they congratulated me and it gave me more motivation to continue and not give up.